open-metadata/OpenMetadata/docs/install/enable-security/auth0-sso/auth0-server-creds.md

 ## Step 2: Create a new Application

-* Once you are on the Dashboard Page, click on `Application > Application` \
+*   Once you are on the Dashboard page, click on `Application > Application` \\

     available on the left-hand side panel.

 ![Alt text](https://user-images.githubusercontent.com/83201188/130019122-2435ada0-3321-46a6-a17b-dfb6bb589182.png)